rishabh-bector/wgsl-rs/README.md

 |  |  <common file 2>.rsl
 ```

-Modules can import from common files, and vertex/fragment stages within a module can import from each other.
-There are no "common modules", because shaders shouldn't be that big.
-The example shader given above is tiny, but we'll use it to demonstrate the linker by separating `example.wgsl` into its vertex and fragment components, and moving the object uniforms into a common file.
+Modules consist of a vert/frag shader pair, which can be compiled into a WGSL module; other types of shaders are not yet supported.
+Modules can `use` from common files, and vertex/fragment stages within a module can `use` from each other.
+There are no "common modules" or common directories because shader modules should not be too large.
+Common files can `use` from each other as long as cyclical dependencies are avoided.

+# WRITE A FULL SYNTAX TUTORIAL, THIS IS NOT ENOUGH

+The example shader given above is tiny, but it's enough to demonstrate RSL.  `example.wgsl` as RSL.., and moving the object uniforms into a common file.
 The file tree would look like this:

 ```
 rsl/